BLTGreen/Architecture-Repo/solutionsBuildingBlocks/integrationApproaches/streamingOptions.md

 **Security**

 Kafka supports mTLS, SSL, ACLs, and SASL.
 We can encrypt data in transit and use CRC32C checksum for data.
+Client authentication is provided through either Kerberos or Transport Layer Security (TLS) client certificates, ensuring that the
+Kafka cluster knows who is making each request.

 **Maintainability**

-In order to use Kafka with Azure, we’ll need to configure Event Hubs https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-about
+In order to use Kafka with Azure, we’ll need to configure Event Hubs https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-about and

 ## Amazon Kinesis